-This document covers the development of a 180 MW solar PV project (Project Site) and consists of a Solar PV Site, covering an area of 427 ha, and a 4.5 km Overhead Line from an on-site substation to the existing Ishtihan substation.
+This document covers the development of a 220 MWac Solar PV Project, referred to as "the Project Site", consists of a Solar PV Site, with an area of 563.92 ha, and a 16.05 km Overhead Line from an onsite substation to the existing Saribazar substation.

-This report has been carried out on a location where there are large gaps in available data due to the rarity of species and lack of historic local, regional, and national survey data.
+This document has been carried out on a location where there are large gaps in available data due to the rarity of species and lack of historic local, regional, and national survey data.
 In certain specific cases the report ensures that a precautionary approach is taken when dealing with these species.
 In particular where wider population levels are unknown a precautionary assumption of low population levels is used and where species are not recorded within the survey area, but habitat is present that is suitable the species is considered to have potential to use the site over the lifetime of the project and is screened in.